 requires a similarly high level of administrative access, but only to a particular project, and should be part of the Site Users group, described below

 and then added to the administrators group at the project level only.

 All LabKey security begins with the first site administrator, the person who installs and configures LabKey Server, and can add others to the Site Administrators group.
-Any site admin can also add new users to the LabKey site and add those users to groups.
-Only a site admin can create a new project on LabKey or designate administrative privileges for a new project.
-The site admin has other unique privileges as well; see Site Administrator
+Any site admin can also add new site users and add those users to groups.
+See Site Administrator

 for more information on the role of the site admin.